Special Educational Needs and Inclusion Fund

 Each application will be checked and given to the assessment panel which will meet monthly.
 If the application misses the deadline for submissions, this will be carried over to the following month.

 If we’re missing any information, we will ask for this before it can go to the assessment panel.
+We will not take the application to the panel without all the supporting evidence.

 We will let you know of the application outcome within 5 working days of the decision.